Core (Base Classes) of DA (Inversion) Methods#

 Bases: InverseProblem

-Base class for all smoothing DA implementations.
-Currently, this mirrors InverseProblem.
+Base class for all smoothing (time-dependent) DA implementations.

 __init__(configs=None)[source]#